QubitProducts/cherrytree/README.md

 ![build status](https://www.codeship.io/projects/aa5e37b0-aeb1-0131-dd5f-06fd12e6a611/status)

 Cherrytree is a hierarchical router for clientside web applications.
-It allows modelling your application as a tree of routes where a number of routes is active at any given time.
-A URL is deserialized into a set of routes  and each route gets a chance of performing a bit of work like loading in data and rendering some views.
-Sharing parent routes between the different pages of your application means you can share model instances or compose your page (nav, sidebar, content area, etc.) bit by bit in different routes and avoid having to rerender everything on each transition.
+Using cherrytree applications can be modelled as a tree of routes where a number of routes are active at any given time.
+A URL is deserialized into a set of routes and each route gets a chance to perform some work like loading data and rendering views.
+Sharing parent routes between the different pages of your application means you can share data, model instances or compose your page with nested views (nav, sidebar, content area, etc.).
 It's heavily inspired by Ember.js router and is built on top of [tildeio/router.js](https://github.com/tildeio/router.js) - a library extracted from Ember.
-Cherrytree, however, does not depend on Ember or any other framework and so can be used with other libraries such as Backbone or React.js.
+Cherrytree, however, does not depend on Ember or any other framework and so can be used with other libraries such as Backbone, React or Angular.

-With cherrytree - routes become the central part of how you compose the application - routes are where you create models, views and manage their lifecycle.
+With cherrytree - routes are the central part of the application - that's are where you create models, views and manage their lifecycle.

 The whole of Cherrytree is something around 15.54KB gzipped (50.79KB uncompressed).

 # Motivation

-The main idea is to describe all the different parts of your application in a route map.
-Those could be the different pages if you have multiple pages in your app, or different states of your UI, some panel expanded, or lightbox displayed - anything that you want to have a URL for.
-URLs are very important for web apps - reloading the page should display the UI in the same state as it was before, people should be able to share urls, etc.(link to URL talk by tomdale).
+The main idea in cherrytree is describing your application in a route map.
+Each route could be a different page if you have multiple pages in your app, or different states of your UI (like expanding panels or displaying lightboxes) - any state of your application that you want to have a URL for.
+URLs are very important for web apps - reloading a page should keep the UI in a similar state, urls of the app should be shareable and useful.
+Check out this [talk by Tom Dale about URLs in webapps](https://www.youtube.com/watch?v=OSEXpsVcTxI).

+Here is an example of a route map.

 ```js
 router.map(function () {